jiaying2508/variation_number/README.md

 ## Optional Parameters
 ```
--o outputDir: need to be full path
+-o output directory: need to be full path
 -a RefSeq accession
 ```